 Authenticity and tenacity, remnants of yesteryear, are alive and thriving here and now

-inside the workshop of Brad Greenwood.
+inside the workshop of J. Bradley Greenwood.

-Greenwood's hand-hewn designs are a throwback to an era when quality craftsmanship was the measure of a products worth.
+Greenwood's hand-hewn designs are a throwback to an era when quality craftsmanship was the measure of a products worth

 The artist works primarily with California hardwoods such as walnut, oak, elm and madrone to create furniture of enduring value.

-He chooses mostly hardwoods that have been downed to natural causes.
+He chooses hardwoods that have mostly been downed to natural causes.
 Walnut trees that have stopped producing, or storm-downed oaks and elms are typically his preference.
 He finds great pleasure in knowing that he can recycle wood often destined for the chipper.

 The recipient of various awards, Brad was honored to accept the “2010 Best of Show Award” at the Western Design Conference.

 In past years he was acknowledged with the “Exhibitors’ Choice Award”, “Best Woodworking Award”, and “Western Spirit Award”.

 In 2008 the Adirondack Museum in Blue Mountain Lake, NY, recognized him with the “Makers’ Choice Award”.